How to Clone EFI Partition to Another Drive [Windows 11/10]

 - Type "diskmgmt.msc" and hit OK to open disk management

 - Right-click the disk you want to check and click "Properties"

 - Then, select "Volume" tab to check the "Partition style"

 How to move EFI partition to another disk via cloning

 AOMEI Backupper contains 3 options: System Clone, Disk Clone and Partition Clone.
 Although you can use the 3rd option to clone a single partition, considering the boot issue, it's recommended to use the System Clone or Disk Clone feature.

-How to clone a disk with EFI partition step by step:
+Here's a step-by-step guide to clone a disk with EFI partition.

-2. Choose the disk including EFI system partition as the source, and then select a target disk to receive the cloning.
+Choose the disk including EFI system partition as the source disk, and then select a destination disk to receive the cloning.
 You can select a larger disk or smaller disk, as long as it has sufficent space for the existing data.